tensorflow/tfx/docs/guide/statsgen.md

 # The StatisticsGen TFX Pipeline Component

-The StatisticsGen TFX pipeline component generates features statistics over both training and serving data, which can be used by other pipeline components.
-StatisticsGen uses Beam to scale to large datasets.
+The StatisticsGen component generates feature statistics over `tf.Record` datasets.
+This statistical data can be used by other pipeline components.
+While it is largely assumed that StatisticsGen will be used with ExampleGen, it is possible for StatisticsGen to be used with other components as well (As long as the data provided is a `tf.Record` dataset).
+For large datasets, StatisticsGen uses Beam.

-* Consumes: datasets created by an ExampleGen pipeline component.
+* Consumes: `tf.Record` datasets
-* Emits: Dataset statistics.
+* Emits: Dataset statistics

 ## StatisticsGen and TensorFlow Data Validation

-StatisticsGen makes extensive use of [TensorFlow Data Validation](tfdv.md) for generating statistics from your dataset.
+StatisticsGen makes extensive use of the [TensorFlow Data Validation](tfdv.md) library for generating statistics from a dataset

-## Using the StatsGen Component
+## Using the StatisticsGen Component

-A StatisticsGen pipeline component is typically very easy to deploy and requires little customization.
+A StatisticsGen component is typically very easy to deploy and requires little customization.
 Typical code looks like this: